tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lecture 5/Lecture 5.md

 ## Lecture 5 - Hadoop & MapReduce

 Hadoop is a framework written in Java for running applications on large clusters of commodity hardware and incorporates features similar to those of Google File system and of MapReduce computing paradigm.

+Hadoop's HDFS is a highly fault-tolerant distributed file system and, like Hadoop in general, designed to be deployed on low-cost hardware.

+### HDFS

+The hadoop distribution file system is a distribution file system designed to run on commodity hardware.
+It has similarity to other dfs.

 ### Hadoop Server roles:

 A Client either requests for